 Here in Colorado, our rivers are comprised chiefly of snowmelt, and our high mountains is where we receive and store most of our snow (that’s why we have skiing!).
 Though it is warming weekly down here, it’s still cold in them thar’ hills.
 And as it warms, the snowmelt takes its sweet time flowing down the hill to the stream, down the stream to the river, and down the river canyon to our small city on the banks of the Cache la Poudre River.
 Some of it we divert into high-mountain reservoirs, others into Horsetooth closer to town.

 Now, to transition to more businessy topics as is my habit, let’s do a metaphor exercise, with visualization.
 Think of the unmelted snow like it’s your business’s inventory, the snowmelt flowing down the streams and rivers are like accounts receivable, and the reservoirs are like your long-term savings account.
 The water that makes it all the way down and goes into the municipal water plant and the irrigation canals is like cash in your checking account.
-This water is the useful stuff - you can drink it, grow corn with it, kayak in it - coming summer 2019 we can do that right here
+This water is the useful stuff - you can drink it, grow corn with it, kayak in it - coming summer 2019 we can do that right here in town!

 The point is, it’s only useful once we can do something with it.
 Many of you know I come from a farming background, and as with snowmelt, we have one cycle per year to do our thing.
 We pay the rent, buy the fertilizer and the seeds, pay the fuel bill and the hired labor, and then pray for rain...but not too much.
 If so blessed, the harvest comes in, the grain is sold, and we have cash for another year’s planting and hopefully something to live on until next season’s harvest and sale.